 Do not enter anything in the Username and Password fields.

 When prompted to save the password on your computer, click OK.

 In the Add Layer(s) from a WM(T)S Server window, click Connect.

 Choose a map layer by clicking on it.
 Some layers are nationwide, others cover single states.
 It's best to choose a single state because locally optimal map projections are not available for nationwide survey layers.

 Selecting the state latest imagery will always give you the most recent imagery for your area of interest.

 Once you've selected a layer, click Change to set the spatial reference system to use.

 In the Coordinate Reference System Selector window, choose the map projection you want to download.
 This list should only show projections available from the Nearmap server, but be sure to select a projection meant for the location of your survey or it may not load.
 Once you find your projection of interest, select it in either of the two lists and click OK.

 Back in the Add Layer(s) from a WM(T)S Server window, ensure that JPEG is selected for Image encoding.
-PNG format is also available and has very slightly higher image quality, but comes at a large cost to both performance and data usage.
+PNG format is also available and has very slightly higher image quality, but comes at a large cost in both performance and amount of data downloaded.
 Then click Add once and click Close.

 Your requested map layer will load.
 Higher resolution imagery is served on demand as you zoom and pan.